The Einstein Relation on Metric Measure Spaces: The Einstein Relation on Metric Measure Spaces

-which shows the assertion when combined with \eqref{eq:w}. \end{proof} \begin{rem} Suppose $N=\left(N_t^y\right)_{t\geq0}$ is a stochastic process with values in $(Y,d_Y)$ that is almost surely (locally) $\ga$-H\"older regular and satisfies the assumptions of lemma \ref{lem:dimuw2} with probability 1.
-Then we can always use lemma \ref{lem:dimuw2} to obtain $\dimuw(Y,N;\cdot\ )=\ga^{-1}$ by setting $(X,d_X)=(\IR_{\geq0},|\cdot|)$, chosing $M$ deterministically as $M_t=t$ and regard $N$ as the (random) map $\gp=N:X\to Y$. \end{rem} In the special case where $X$ is an open domain in the 1-dimensional euclidean space and $M$ is a Brownian motion in $X$ we can disregard condition $ii.$ in lemma \ref{lem:dimuw2} since the exit time for the Brownian motion does only depend on the distance from the starting point.
-We will not go into greater detail here, but will expand on this idea in the proof of lemma \ref{lem:BMdimuw}.
+which shows the assertion when combined with \eqref{eq:w}. \end{proof} \begin{remark} Suppose $N=\left(N_t^y\right)_{t\geq0}$ is a stochastic process with values in $(Y,d_Y)$ that is almost surely (locally) $\ga$-H\"older regular and satisfies the assumptions of Lemma~\ref{lem:dimuw2} with probability 1.
+Then we can always use Lemma~\ref{lem:dimuw2} to obtain $\dimuw(Y,N;\cdot\ )=\ga^{-1}$ by setting $(X,d_X)=(\IR_{\geq0},|\cdot|)$, choosing $M$ deterministically as $M_t=t$ and regard $N$ as the (random) map $\gp=N:X\to Y$. \end{remark} In the special case where $X$ is an open domain in the 1-dimensional euclidean space and $M$ is a Brownian motion in $X$ we can disregard condition $2.$ in Lemma~\ref{lem:dimuw2} since the exit time for the Brownian motion does only depend on the distance from the starting point.

-\subsection{Graphs of continuous functions}
+\subsubsection{Graphs of continuous functions}

 Given a continuous map $f:(X,d_X)\to (Y,d_Y)$ between two metric spaces, its graph

 can be equipped with the restriction of the maximum metric on $X\times Y$,